Martin Luther's Death House: Restoration and reopening

-In February 2013 the building was reopened, after two years of major restoration and extension of the museum costing 5.8 million euros.
-A new exhibition, "Luthers letzter Weg" (in English: Luther's last path), now chronicles his decease and reveals Luther's attitude to death.
-Now for the first time in history, it is possible for visitors to explore all chambers of the building.
-The new exhibition contains about 110 exhibits, including historic furniture, documents and signatures, as well as the original cloth that covered Luther's coffin.
+The building was reopened in February 2013 after two years of major restoration and extension of the museum costing 5.8 million euros.
+A new exhibition, Luthers letzter Weg (in English: Luther's last path), chronicles his decease and reveals Luther's attitude to death.
+It is now possible for visitors to explore all chambers of the building.
+The new exhibition contains about 110 exhibits, including historic furniture, documents, and signatures, as well as the original cloth that covered Luther's coffin.

-Unfortunately in 2013 it became clear that in 1726 the chronicler Eusibius Francke confused the site of the houses of Barthel Drachstedt and of his father Dr. Philipp Drachstedt.
-The consequence of this mistake was that in 1862 the town of Eisleben took over the "false" house.
-In 1892 the house was almost completely rebuilt in order to reflect what was believed to be its appearance at the time of Luther's death, even down to a reconstruction of the supposed room of his death.
+In 2013 it also became clear that the chronicler Eusibius Francke had confused, in 1726, the site of the houses of Barthel Drachstedt and of his father Dr. Philipp Drachstedt.
+The consequence of this mistake was that in 1862 the town of Eisleben took over the wrong house.
+In 1892, the house was almost completely rebuilt in order to reflect what was believed to be its appearance at the time of Luther's death, even down to a reconstruction of the supposed room of his death.

-It is now known that in fact Luther died in a house at Am Markt 56, which is currently occupied by the 'Hotel Graf Mansfeld'.
+It is now known that in fact Luther died in a house at Am Markt 56.
+That site is currently occupied by the Hotel Graf Mansfeld.

-This mistake is rather unfortunate as a considerable sum of money has been invested in building the Luther 'Sterbe Haus' Museum at what is now known to be the wrong site.
-The Hotel Graf Mansfeld in turn has no desire to become a museum or a pilgrimage site.
-On the other hand, Protestants are not urging it to become one, and there is not much of an ongoing dispute about the matter.